Graph Unlearning: Introduction

 \section{Introduction}

 Data protection has attracted increasing attentions recently, and several regulations have been proposed to protect the privacy of individual users, such as the General Data Protection Regulation (GDPR)~\cite{GDPR} in the European Union, the California Consumer Privacy Act (CCPA)~\cite{CCPA} in California, the Personal Information Protection and Electronic Documents Act (PIPEDA)~\cite{PIPEDA} in Canada, and the Brazilian General Data Protection Law (LGPD) in Brazil~\cite{LGPD}.
 One of the most important and controversial articles in these regulations is \textit{the right to be forgotten}, which entitles data subject the right to delete their data from an entity storing it.
-In the context of machine learning (ML), the right to be forgotten implies that the \textit{model provider} has the obligation to eliminate any impact of the data whose owner requested to be forgotten, which is referred to as \textit{machine unlearning}.
+In the context of machine learning (ML), researchers have argued that, under the requirement of the right to be forgotten, the \textit{model provider} has the obligation to eliminate any impact of the data whose owner requested to be forgotten, which is referred to as \textit{machine unlearning}~\cite{CY15,BCCJTZLP21}.

-The most straightforward machine unlearning approach consists in removing the revoked sample and retraining the ML model from scratch.
-However, this method can be computationally prohibitive when the underlying dataset is large.
-To address this issue, a number of approximate machine unlearning methods have been proposed~\cite{CY15, GGVZ19, SSWM20, GAS20, GGHM20, LMLM20, ISCZ20, BCCJTZLP21}, among which the \sisa method is the most general one in terms of ML models~\cite{BCCJTZLP21}.
+A deterministic machine unlearning approach consists in removing the revoked sample and retraining the ML model from scratch.
+Given that this method can be computationally prohibitive when the underlying dataset is large, many approximate machine unlearning methods have been proposed~\cite{CY15, GGVZ19,CYASMY18,GAS20,GGHM20,ISCZ21,BCCJTZLP21,NRS21}.
+Among the existing solutions, the \sisa \xspace (\underline{S}harded, \underline{I}solated, \underline{S}liced, and \underline{A}ggregated) is the most general one in terms of model architecture~\cite{BCCJTZLP21}.
 The basic idea of \sisa is to randomly split the training dataset into several disjoint shards and train each shard model separately.
 Upon receiving an unlearning request, the model provider only needs to retrain the corresponding shard model.